John B. Doolin: Early life and education

 Doolin was born in Alva, Oklahoma on May 25, 1918, where he graduated from the local high school.
 He attended Northwestern Oklahoma State University at Alva for a year and then spent one year at Culver Military Academy.
 He enrolled in the University of Oklahoma (OU) from 1937 to 1941, where he earned the Bachelor of Arts degree in Business Administration.
 Early in World War II, Doolin enlisted in the U. S. Army, attaining the rank of captain in the field artillery and fighting in the China/Burma Theater.
-After being discharged from military service, Doolin attended the University of Colorado, where he earned a Bachelor of Science degree, then transferred to OU, where he earned a law degree (LLB) in 1947.
+After being discharged from military service, Doolin attended the University of Colorado, where he earned a Bachelor of Science degree, then transferred to University of Oklahoma, where he earned a law degree (LLB) in 1947.

 Doolin had a private law practice in Alva until 1963, then moved to Lawton, where he remained until 1972, when Governor David Hall named him to fill a vacancy on the state supreme court.
 He replaced the retiring Floyd L. Jackson.

 Service on the Oklahoma Supreme Court

-Doolin served for twenty years as a justice of the Oklahoma State Supreme Court, including his service as Chief Justice during 1987-89.
+Doolin served for twenty years as a justice of the Oklahoma State Supreme Court, including his service as Chief Justice during 1987–89.
 He represented District 9, which includes Caddo, Canadian, Comanche, Cotton, Greer, Harmon, Jackson, Kiowa and Tillman counties.